nikhwanbs/tekn-cloud-computing/minggu-09/README.md

     2.0: digest: sha256:4559ab4446712282d99170332d7090d0b0a3241b347c8dfa1c2f22975bd273ce size: 1777
     ```

-You can browse to https://hub.docker.com/r/<your docker id>/ and see your newly-pushed Docker images.
+Browse to https://hub.docker.com/r/nikhwanbs/ and see the newly-pushed Docker images.
 These are public repositories, so anyone can pull the image - you don’t even need a Docker ID to pull public images.
 Docker Hub also supports private repositories.
 ![My Docker Hub](img/Screenshot_46.png)